Dog behavior modification is often needed when an otherwise well-trained dog develops/learns some new undesirable behaviors.

 What this means is that along with the basic training for obedience, which establishes reliable responses

 problems that inevitably come up.
+Before they become entrenched!

 Most often the reason dogs get into bad habits has nothing to do with disobedience, but rather they are simply following their natural instincts in acting like a dog.

 transgressions, so don't get mad.
 Instead, find how you can channel the behavior in a positive way!
 In other words, teach your pet a replacement behavior.

 After all, there are many behaviors that we consider unacceptable, that your dog considers perfectly normal - for a dog!
 So when he starts acting like a dog in ways that cause problems, it's time to nip it in the bud by a return to basic training boot camp!

 Another common mistake some owners make is in punishing a dog for something they didn't see him do.

 Not only is this a complete waste of time because the dog has no idea what he did wrong, but the owner comes across as a very confusing "pack leader".

-in order to learn what's expected of them and should never be reprimanded for
+Dogs need clarity in order to learn what's expected of them and should never be reprimanded for

 doing something they weren't aware was wrong.
 Dog behavior modification goes a long way to clarify

 what's expected, if done in a proper way.